Yi-Fu Tuan: Optimism

-Tuan is fundamentally an optimist.
+Tuan was fundamentally an optimist.
 Even Tuan's gloomiest book, Landscapes of Fear, concludes that things were worse in the past.
 For Tuan, historical changes have been for the better overall: "In the larger view, the human story is one of progressive sensory and mental awareness ... culture, through laborious and labyrinthine paths traversed over millennia, has greatly and variedly refined our senses and mind."
 Progress itself depends on particular ways of dealing with the tensions between space and place, cosmos and hearth, dominance and affection, morality and imagination.
 The promise of the future lies in recognizing the existential poles of nearness and remoteness and how they are reflected in each other.

 Constructionism

-Tuan has foregrounded the importance of language in the making of place.
+Tuan foregrounded the importance of language in the making of place.
 Throughout his works, texts such as poems, novels, letters, and myths are understood as integral elements in the creation of a sense of place.
 Human communications form the basis for the social processes of imagining, understanding, planning and conceiving places.
 Representations guide the human and material interactions creating, sustaining, and destroying places.
 Tuan's deep reflection on the role of representation in the creation of place forms an important foundation for the geography of media and communication.